joe01w/cloud_learning/azure/monitoring_and_alert_management.md

 ![alt text](images/worst_to_best_monitoring.png)

 We can enter the monitoring dashboard, and a large amount is customizable to our needs.
+We can add certain graphs to the dashboard, change the axis, etc.

 ![alt text](images/dashboard_editor.png)

+### Load Testing

-To run the pache load tester:
+To run the apache load tester:

-On bash, Install apache, a loadtester:
+On bash, install apache, a loadtester:
 ```
 sudo apt-get install apache2-utils
 ```
 The next commands send traffic to the app, and test to see how long it takes.
-You can also see the reuslts in the monitoring tab on Azure.
+You can also see the results in the monitoring tab on Azure.
-Make sure to paste in the url of your app browser into the command below, then enter the command into bash
+Make sure to paste in the url of your app browser into the command below, then enter the command into bash.
 ```
 ab -n 1000 -c 100 http://4.234.12.96/
 ```